itmakesnos3nse/Running-analytics/README.md

 # Running-analytics
 Exploratory data analysis of the big dataset of ultra-marathon running

+Used Python, and the libraries Pandas and Seaborn

 ## File Description
 The dataset contains 7,461,226 records of ultra-marathon races from 1,641,168 unique athletes.